Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 In this bundle, the first stage is trained with pre-trained weights from some internal data.
 The [original author's repo](https://github.com/vqdang/hover_net#data-format) and [torchvison](https://pytorch.org/vision/stable/_modules/torchvision/models/resnet.html#ResNet18_Weights) also provide pre-trained weights but for non-commercial use.
 Each user is responsible for checking the content of models/datasets and the applicable licenses and determining if suitable for the intended use.

-If you want to train the first stage with pre-trained weights, just specify `--network_def#pretrained_url your-pretrain-weights-url` in the training command below.
+If you want to train the first stage with pre-trained weights, just specify `--network_def#pretrained_url <your pretrain weights URL>` in the training command below.

 ![Model workflow](https://developer.download.nvidia.com/assets/Clara/Images/monai_hovernet_pipeline.png)